-- Take someone with you, if you think it may be helpful. - Know what to expect, including whether it's an in person or telephone appointment. - Familiarise yourself with medical language your healthcare professional might use. - Communicate confidently and effectively. - Make sure you know what the plan is, when your next appointment will be, and who to contact in the meantime.
+- Take someone with you if you can. - Know what to expect, including whether it's an in person or telephone appointment. - Familiarise yourself with medical language your healthcare professional might use. - Communicate confidently and effectively. - Make sure you know what the plan is, when your next appointment will be, and who to contact in the meantime.